LauraAllObe/wakatimeReadmeStats/README.md

 ```
 <img src="static/wakaOnly.svg" width="300"/>

-> Heads up: Heatmap, Basic Stats, and Star Rank now default to GitHub data when you provide a `github_token` and keep `default_source=github`.
+> ⚠️Heads up⚠️: Heatmap, Basic Stats, and Star Rank now default to GitHub data when you provide a `github_token` and keep `default_source=github`.
+You can also set `default_source=combo` per component to blend GitHub + WakaTime (heatmap/basic).
 If the token is missing or you set `default_source=waka`, they will use WakaTime data instead.

 ### Full URL (Multiple Components + Styling + Scaling)